History of the Society

 Conservation magazine launched– April 2000

 Conservation magazine (Cm) was launched in the spring of 2000.
 Designed to complement CB, Cm made current conservation biology tools, techniques, and case studies more accessible to practitioners, policy makers, and many others.
-As of 2012, while SCB remains a partner, Cm is now published by the University of Washington.
+As of 2014, Cm has been renamed Anthropocene and is now published by the University of Washington.

 Creation of 7 Regional Sections – 2000